5.1 General context

 The national Government is composed of the President of the Council and the Ministers.
 According to Art.
 95 of the Constitution “The President of the Council conducts and holds responsibility for the general policy of the Government.
 The President of the Council ensures the coherence of political and administrative policies, by promoting and coordinating the activity of the Ministers.”

 In addition to the executive power, in case of necessity and urgency, the Government may adopt a decree having force of law.
-However, within sixty days of its publication, the decree must be transposed into law by Parliament.
+However, within sixty days of its publication, the decree must be converted into law by Parliament.

 The President of the Council and the Ministers are appointed by the President of the Republic, and must receive the Parliament’s vote of confidence.

-The Italian Constitution grants the universal suffrage to all citizens of age, and defines the right to vote as a “civic duty” (Art.
+The Italian Constitution grants universal suffrage to all citizens of age, and defines the right to vote as a “civic duty” (Art.
 48).
 No sanction is applied in case of abstention.

 The vote is cast by secret ballot.
 Citizens residing abroad may vote by mail through the Embassy.